Do I need a substitute teacher certification or license to work in schools?

 Certificate or not, your state or school district will have additional requirements, such as:

-• Most states require substitute teachers to be at least 18 years old, though some say 21.
+- Most states require substitute teachers to be at least 18 years old, though some say 21.

-• A negative tuberculosis test
+- A negative tuberculosis test

-• A recent drug screening
+- A recent drug screening

-• Some states mandate a teacher-specific training program.
+- Some states mandate a teacher-specific training program.
 At Kelly Education, our substitute teachers all must complete training and orientation.

 Why do substitute teachers need a certificate or license to teach?

-Regardless of your state’s specific requirements for substitute teacher credentialing, the goal is the same: state agencies must vet your competency for the role.
+Regardless of your state’s specific requirements for substitute teacher certification, the goal is the same: state agencies must vet your competency for the role.
 Substitute teachers fill a vital gap within the school, and districts need individuals who can effectively and safely facilitate a classroom.

+Not only can substitute teaching be a rewarding career, it’s also great for people who want a flexible work schedule with weekends and summers off.
 Wondering how to find substitute teacher jobs near you?
 Fill out our brief interest form, and one of our recruiters will contact you to answer your questions and share more about opportunities to become a substitute teacher with one of our school district partners.

-View Related:
+View Related: Applying for jobs Article

 Find your next job